 A slice of cheese, grilled to melting point on the toast, is delicious hidden beneath the beans.
 My mouth is now watering thinking about bland old beans on toast.

 As children we loved to drink a cold glass of milk with our beans, but as I grew older I replaced the milk with a nice cup of hot tea with a little dash of milk.
 Again, most Americans are probably aghast at this menu combination.
-But the plain old fact is, I have Irish taste buds.
+But the plain old fact is, I have Irish taste buds and for me this is a classic lunch and comfort food at its easiest.

 Here in America I buy vegetarian beans.
 No pork and beans in this house.
 I'm not fond of a piece of pork rind floating in my beans as they heat.
 A can of vegetarian beans reminds me of Irish beans the most.
 Luckily, my local supermarket stocks Heinz vegetarian beans.